EvanBeal/EnchilADAs/index.md

 #### Ethnic groups in London
 {% include map_ethnicity_small.html %}

 However, to determine if there is a real effect, it's really not enough to consider only this correlation study and the visualization.
 A more complex study should be performed considering other socio-economic factors.
 To do so, we had to reunite the information of the different ethnicities into one feature representing the ethnicity diversity of the area.
-The same has to be done with the items bought to Tesco resulting to a feature of diversity of food consumption.
+The same has to be done with the items bought to Tesco resulting to a feature of diversity of food purchase.

-#### Ethnicity and Food consumption diversity
-- map with those two features or put those features on the previous maps
+## Causality analysis

-### Which factors may also be linked to the diversity of food consumption?
+### Which factors may also be linked to the diversity of food purchase?
 Many factors in addition to your ethnicity may be linked in fact to your food habits.
 We can mention for instance, your age, your salary, whether or not you have a job or whether or not you are in good health.
 These factors have to be considered in our study to not draw causal links that may have been explained in fact by one of those factors.

 ### How richness, employment rate and the average age of the area are linked to diversity of food consumption and ethnicity?